nuwit/rest-api-night/README.md

 Feel free to ask lots of questions and build on this project!
 Follow the steps below to get going:

 ## 1. Download a code editor (if you don't already have one).
-A code editor will make it easier for you to look at and edit the code for your mad libs app.
+A code editor will make it easier for you to look at and edit the code for your app.

 Here are some great **open source** code editor that is compatible with Windows, Mac, and Linux:
 - **[Visual Studio Code](https://code.visualstudio.com/download)**: Microsoft's code editor with a super sleek user interface and terminal integration.